Emanoil/dd_img/README.md

 # dd_img
 Like Clonezilla, takes and restores a partition or hard disk backup.
 All code easy to see.
 Unlike Clonezilla, can use on any Linux with *root* (e.g. Raspberry Pi).

-<h1>Important warning</h1>
+<h2>Important warning</h2>
-<p style="font-size:18px;">This program can destroy data on your computer, if misused (i.e. wrong commands).</p>
+<p style="font-size:18px;">This program can destroy data on your computer, if misused (i.e. wrong commands).
 So, please do not use if you don't understand well the commands that it takes.
-I take no responsibility for any data loss on your computer.<br><br>
+I take no responsibility for any data loss on your computer.<br><br></p>

 Here is the **big picture**: this is a Linux program, so it can only be used in a Linux terminal, with "*root*" privileges.
 You can save (operation "*read*") an image of a partition (e.g. "*/dev/sda20*") or even a whole hard disk (e.g. "*dev/sdb*").
 Will be saved with many checksums.
 Can be restored (operation "*write*") on same or other computer.
 Can also be just verified (that checksums are OK; operation "*verify*").
 Restoration (operation "*write*") is the dangerous part, so please, carefully check the displayed paramaters, and only type "yes" if you are sure the parameters are OK.
 (Note: for a test, can use an ordinary file (e.g. "*tests/a_test_file*"), instead of a device (e.g. "*/dev/sdb30*").
 This is safe.)